helenavallicrosa/teaching/README.md

 In this repository, I am including the R materials I designed and created for teaching purposes.

 Course 1.845: Terrestrial carbon cycle and ecosystem ecology, led by Prof. Cesar Terrer.
-Massachusetts Institute of Technology, Civil and Environmental Engineering department Introduces the terrestrial carbon cycle in a climate change context, with a focus on ecosystem ecology and biogeochemistry.
+Massachusetts Institute of Technology, Civil and Environmental Engineering department. <br/>
+Introduces the terrestrial carbon cycle in a climate change context, with a focus on ecosystem ecology and biogeochemistry.

 Description <br/>